Ericsson/ecaudit/doc/cassandra_compatibility.md

 user:anonymous|host:127.0.0.1:7000|source:/127.0.0.1|port:44156|timestamp:1557402879728|type:UPDATE|category:DML|batch:a6d522aa-2eff-4f6a-a768-fba362ac3f59|ks:myks|scope:mytbl|operation:UPDATE myks.mytbl SET value=?
 WHERE part=?;
 ```

-The following fields are optional and may be missing in some records:
+The following fields are optional in Cassandra 4.0 and may be missing in some records:
 * port - representing the port used by the client
 * batch - indicates a UUID to correlate different records which belong to the same batch operation
 * ks - representing the keyspace used by the operation where applicable